Mangahigh/TimeCapsuleD/README.md

 2. Passing the location of a json config file the command line parameter: ```--config-file```. e.g ```timecapsuled --config-file=config.json```

-The current config options available are:
+The basic config options available are:
 - __host__: (default: *127.0.0.1*) The host name that timecapsule will listen on.
 - __port__: (default: *1777*) The port that timescapsule will listen on
 - __log__: (default: *false*) If log messages should be written to the console